ytzemih/yap/README.md

-# yap
-YAP Against Perils
+# YAP Against Perils

+Please, use this github project to file any issues.

+See the [project website](http://gleirscher.de/yap/) for further information.